Aitken's delta-squared process: Properties

 Usually, it is much cheaper to calculate $A[X]$ (involving only calculation of differences, one multiplication and one division) than to calculate many more terms of the sequence $X$.
 Care must be taken, however, to avoid introducing errors due to insufficient precision when calculating the differences in the numerator and denominator of the expression.

 Example calculations

-Example 1: The value of $\sqrt{2} \approx 1.4142136$ can be approximated by assuming an initial value for $x_0$ and iterating the following:
+Example 1: The value of $\sqrt{2} \approx 1.4142136$ can be approximated by assuming an initial value for $x_0$ and iterating the following sequence, called Heron's method: